 10. Scrub kitchen appliances inside and out.
-Every kitchen device, from the oven to the microwave to the refrigerator, should be completely cleaned before you move out.
+Every kitchen device, from the oven to the microwave to the refrigerator, should be before you move out.
 Empty the refrigerator, take out all shelves and drawers, and scrub every inch.
 For each type of equipment, use the proper cleaning chemicals, and make sure not to forget to wipe the outside!
 To reach any difficult-to-clean areas, you may need to use a soft bristle brush.

 11. Sweep, mop, and vacuum all floors.
 Deep cleaning all of the floors in your rented house is one of the final stages.
 Begin with sweeping, then mopping or vacuuming.
 Remember to clean below furniture and appliances, as well as other hard-to-reach areas!